-The 2013 Bonus Plan.
-The 2013 Bonus Plan provides for annual cash bonus awards to be determined by the Compensation Committee with consideration given to the Corporation achieving pre-established levels of net sales, adjusted net income and adjusted cash flow from operations, and on the individual performance of executive officers during the year ended December 31, 2013.
-Annual cash bonuses are targeted at 70% of salary for the chief executive officer and president, 50% of salary for the chief operating officer, 45% of salary for the chief financial officer and the general counsel, and 40% of salary for the other named executive officers.
+The 2015 Bonus Plan.
+The 2015 Bonus Plan provides for annual cash bonus awards to be determined by the Compensation Committee with consideration given to the Corporation achieving pre-established levels of adjusted net sales, adjusted net income and adjusted cash flow from operations, and on the individual performance of executive officers during the year ended December 31, 2015.
+Annual cash bonuses are targeted at 70% of salary for the chief executive officer, 60% of salary for the president and chief operating officer, 45% of salary for the chief financial officer and the general counsel, and 40% of salary for the other named executive officer.
 Annual cash bonuses can range from zero to an upper limit of annual bonus eligibility of three times the targeted percentage of salary for each named executive officer.
-Although the annual cash bonus plan is formula-based, the Compensation Committee has the discretion to award bonuses which differ from the formula-based amounts, including awarding bonuses in excess of the maximum amounts.
-A named executive officer must be employed by the Corporation or a subsidiary at the time of payment in order to be eligible to receive a bonus under the 2013 Bonus Plan.
+Although the annual cash bonus plan is formula-based, the Compensation Committee has the discretion to award bonuses which are lower or higher than the formula-based amounts, including awarding bonuses in excess of the maximum amounts.
+Subject to exceptions as determined by the Compensation Committee, a named executive officer must be employed by the Corporation or a subsidiary at the time of payment in order to be eligible to receive a bonus under the 2015 Bonus Plan.

 Nonqualified Stock Options.
-Nonqualified stock options were granted to the named executive officers in 2013 at an exercise price equal to 100% of the closing price of the Corporation's common stock on the date of grant.
-The stock options become exercisable in increments of 25% of the number of shares granted on the anniversary date of the date of grant so that the options are fully exercisable on and after July 31, 2017.
+Nonqualified stock options were granted to the named executive officers in 2015 at an exercise price equal to 100% of the closing price of the Corporation's common stock on the date of grant.
+The stock options become exercisable in increments of 25% of the number of shares granted on the anniversary date of the date of grant so that the options are fully exercisable on and after March 30, 2019.
 However, the stock options become fully exercisable immediately in the event of a change in control of the Corporation.
 The exercise price for the stock options may be paid by withholding of shares issuable under the option or delivery of already owned shares.